2006 Green Bay Packers season: Game summary

 Noah Herron rushed for a career best 106 yards against the St. Louis Rams, but quarterback Marc Bulger of the Rams threw for two touchdowns to help his team to victory.
-The Packers had a chance to tie the score with a field goal or take the lead with a touchdown in their final possession, but were unable to do so as quarterback Brett Favre is sacked and fumbles at the St. Louis 18 yard line.
+The Packers had a chance to tie the score with a field goal or take the lead with a touchdown in their final possession, but were unable to do so as quarterback Brett Favre was sacked and fumbled at the St. Louis 18 yard line.
 The Rams were able to recover the ball.

 With the loss, the Packers went into their bye week at 1–4.